bdusell/jitsu-app/README.md

 variables such as `$_GET`, `$_COOKIE`, etc., an instance of `Application` is fed _objects_ which represent the HTTP request and response.
-It is through these objects that the application interacts with the outside world, making it possible to stub them out and use them in unit testing.
+It is through these objects that the application interacts with the outside world, making it possible to stub them out during unit testing.

 This module is thus designed to solve two problems: the need for a less primitive way of routing HTTP requests, and the need to design applications in